fiki2002/Country_Api/README.md

  ## Http
   I used this package for handling the API calls of the app

+ ## Smooth_page_indicator
+  I used this package for enabling the dot indicator for the image card holder

+  ## Internet_connectivity_checker
+  I used this package for handling the network connectivity of the app.
+It checks if the app is connected to the internet and alerts the user

 ## Features I would love to add

-I would have loved to implement the filter functionality and also localize more languages
+I would have loved to implement the filter functionality and make some bug fixes

 ## Challenges i faced